JuliaPPfeiffer/DS3001-Project/PreAnalysis.md

 Research Question: What are the emission levels over time per country?
 What model provides the most accurate predictions of emission levels?

-1. What is an observation in your study? *Julia
+1. What is an observation in your study?

+Observations in our study are a country's data on multiple environmental measures for one specific year (ranging from 1990 to 2020).

 2. Are you doing supervised or unsupervised learning?
 Classification or regression?